 }

-// ✅ Server Components use getTranslations (with await)
+// ✅ Server Components should use getTranslations (supports static rendering)

 import { getTranslations } from "next-intl/server";